JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

 12. Policies

-    > Definition
-      A policy 𝜋 is a distribution over actions given states, 𝜋(a|s) = P[A_t = a | S_t = s]
+    > A policy 𝜋 is a distribution over actions given states, 𝜋(a|s) = P[A_t = a | S_t = s]

       - A policy fully defines the behaviour of an agent